vpinball/vpinball/docs/Latency.md

 # Latency

-One very impacting thing when emulating/simulating pinball machines is latency.
-Therefore, VPX has been optimized for very low latency, but each setup is different and the following informations are here to help to understand, measure and adjust settings accordingly.
+One very important thing when emulating/simulating pinball machines is latency.
+Therefore, VPX has been optimized for very low latency, but each setup is different and the following information is here to help to understand, measure and adjust settings accordingly.

 Latency is the delay between a stimulus and its consequence.
 For VPX, there are 3 types of latency to consider:
 - **Input latency**: the delay between when an input event happens and when it is taken into account by VPX.